ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Message Size [4 bytes in network order] - The length of the raw encrypted message, including encryption headers and integrity footers
   * Encryption key algorithm selection (16 bits network byte order, upper 8 bits reserved and must be set to "0") - When negotiating, each number represents selected keys / algorithm pair for use by the number chosen but "0" is used to represent a key/algorithm negotiation.
 Every "0" key causes a reset of all encryption algorithms in progress to substitute with the values specified in the "0" package.
 Each key / algorithm selected is selected from the supported keys/algorithms offered to the remote party, but can only be select using algorithms the remote party supports.
 As such, there is one mandated algorithm to ensure compatibility, "http://openpeer.org/2012/12/14/jsonmls#aes-cfb-32-16-16-sha1-md5", where the AES (Rijndael- 128) in CFB mode with a 32 byte key size, 16 byte block size, 16 byte feedback size, SHA1-HMAC integrity protection, and an md5 hash IV sequence calculation.
   * Data bundle, consisting of:
+    * integrity header of the data encrypted using the algorithm / key selected (algorithm specific)
     * JSON message encrypted using the algorithm / key selected
-    * hmac integrity of the data encrypted using the algorithm / key selected

 The advantage of pre-knowing the public key of the remote party by the sender allows for unidirectional encryption with different keys being used in each direction and allows for encryption to begin in both directions in a single round trip negotiation.